 By default, no HTTP method is specified for a rule, and all methods are not-enforced for that rule.
-When one or more HTTP methods are specified, only those methods are not-enforced.
-Methods that aren't specified are enforced.
+When one or more HTTP methods are specified, only those methods are not-enforced; methods that are not specified are enforced.

-The following example doesn't require authentication for any request method to 192.168.10.:
+The following example does not require authentication for any request method to 192.168.10.\:

-In the following example, the agent doesn't enforce authentication or request policy evaluations for GET requests to /public, but does for other HTTP methods:
+In the following example, the agent does not enforce authentication or request policy evaluations for GET requests to /public, but does for other HTTP methods:

-GET /public/
+GET /public/\